 However, the quarterly survey only includes people who called 311 and excludes people who use the website or app.
-The survey also excludes people that called 311 from a non-Austin area code, which represents about 30% of callers.
+The survey also excludes people that called 311 from a non-Austin area code.
 This means 311 is not getting feedback from all users.
 This could include people who only use the app or the website, visitors, or residents who do not have an Austin area code.